-Once again Penn’s Village happily teams up with Temple University Press to introduce Philadelphia authors who bring unique insight into our history and culture.
+Once again Penn’s Village happily teams up with Friends in the City and Temple University Press to introduce Philadelphia authors who bring unique insight into our history and culture.

 Octavius Valentine Catto was an orator who shared stages with Frederick Douglass, a second baseman on Philadelphia’s best black baseball team, a teacherat the city’s finest black school and an activist who fought in the state capital and on the streets for equal rights.With his racially-charged murder, the nation lost a civil rights pioneer.